 Khaitan & Co was founded in 1911 and is one of India's oldest and best-recognised full-service law firms.
-Built on foundations of integrity, simplicity, dedication and professionalism, the firm has expanded its presence in India from Kolkata (1911) to New Delhi (1970) to Bangalore (1994) to Mumbai (2001) to Chennai (2021), to Singapore (2021) to Pune (2024) and to Ahmedabad (2024).
+Built on foundations of integrity, simplicity, dedication and professionalism, the firm has expanded its presence in India from Kolkata (1911) to New Delhi (1970), Bangalore (1994), Mumbai (2001), Chennai (2021), Singapore (2021), Pune (2024) and Ahmedabad (2024).
 The firm takes pride in its steady growth and celebrated its centenary in 2011.
 Khaitan & Co has advised several domestic and international clients on the entire value chain of the oil and gas sector, and the team regularly deals with diverse transactions, including upstream, midstream and downstream issues; pipelines; liquefied natural gas (LNG); distribution networks; trading; refineries and petrochemicals.
 The firm assists clients on the entire gamut of project development contracts; mergers and acquisitions; joint ventures; privatisations; finance; tax; and environmental, litigation and regulatory issues.